Protecting Online Data Privacy and Enabling Trust in Connected Technologies

 There are many IEEE technical standards and projects focused on safeguarding privacy and security, while others address societal or ethical viewpoints.
 Here are some examples:

 • IEEE 802E™-2020 – IEEE Recommended Practice for Privacy Considerations for IEEE 802® Technologies.
-IEEE 802 technologies play a major role in Internet connectivity, yet have the potential to disclose their users’ private information.
+IEEE 802 technologies play a major role in Internet connectivity, but also have the potential to disclose users’ private information.
 The purpose of this recommended practice is to promote a consistent approach by IEEE 802 protocol developers to mitigate privacy threats identified in the specified privacy threat model and to provide a privacy guideline.

 Learn more about IEEE SA’s work in data privacy and TIPPSS, and get engaged with the IEEE SA Foundational Technology Practice.